 Walking away from a difficult teenager is a great parenting solution for several reasons.
 It builds trust in the family, that what you say you mean.
 It decreases arguments and the likelihood that your teenager dominates the family by feeling that they have a “right” to keep telling you, you are wrong.

 Walking away, after a brief conversation, is not necessary for every teen.
-But there are some teens who either feel rewarded by being allowed to keep arguing or who have been allowed to throw temper tantrums until they get their way.
+But there are some teens who feel rewarded by being allowed to keep arguing.
+Or the teen has been allowed to throw temper tantrums until they get their way, thus increasing the arguing.
 Decrease the likelihood of this by shutting down arguments sooner.
 You can talk a bit more later, if you deem it necessary and after your teen has time to calm down.